Delivering Men’s Health: A Guide for Policymakers and Service Providers

 GAMH’s latest project is to produce a new resource that will fill gaps in evidence and knowledge about how health policymakers and service providers at all levels (global, national and local) can take practical steps to improve men’s health and wellbeing and encourage the development and delivery of policies and programmes that lead to improvements in the health and wellbeing of men.

 The new resource will not be a conventional report.
-Although there will be a report in PDF format, the main output will be a fully searchable online database which will include guidance, background analysis and case-studies.
+Although there will be a report in PDF format, the main output will be an online database which will include guidance, background analysis and case-studies.
 There will also be an extensive bibliography with links.
 This will be hosted jointly on the GAMH and Mengage websites.

 Crucially, to ensure that the report does not become ‘just another’ worthy but ineffective output, GAMH will seek partner organisations that will work with GAMH on implementation of the guidance.
 This may involve additional fundraising for specific spin-off projects whose outcomes will be fed back into the new GAMH database and in relevant journals and other publications.